ammarhakim/gkyl/README.md

 Once you have all dependencies installed, you can build Gkyl itself.
 Gkyl uses the Waf build system.
 You do NOT need to install waf as it is included with the distribution.
-To build the gkyl executable
+To build and install the gkyl executable do:
-do:

-  ./waf configure build
+  ./waf --prefix=$HOME/gkylsoft configure build install

 The builds are created in a 'build' directory.
-The executable is build/gkyl.
+The executable is build/xgkyl.
 It takes a single parameter, the name of the LuaJIT script to run.
 Note that, in general, you **can not** run the executable from the build directory.
 (The reason for this is that besides the executable a bunch of LuaJIT files are also needed to run most simulations).
-Hence, the code **must** be installed using the following command (the prefix can be whatever you please, of course):
+Hence, the code **must** be installed as shown above.

-  ./waf install --prefix=$HOME/gkylsoft

 If you need to clean up a build do: